 It is feasible that over time, Cloudhouse identifies an issue in its software that inadvertently leads to a security breach.
-This could potentially allow malicious actors to exploit and compromise a Cloudhouse Application Compatibility Package/Compatibility Container causing a security breach for our Customers.
+This could potentially allow malicious actors to exploit and compromise a Cloudhouse Application Compatibility Package (formerly known as Cloudhouse Compatibility Containers™), causing a security breach for our Customers.

 To be able to address such issues quickly, we have created the process detailed in this article to alert and address any identified issues with our Customers.

 Everyone involved in the deployment, management, and support of the Cloudhouse software should be aware of this process.